fabiodefilipposoftware/FDSandbox/README.md

 <strong>USING THIS TOOL YOU WILL ACCEPT DI LICENSE OF USE!</strong>

+<strong>I assume no responsibility for any ineffectiveness of this Sandbox or any damage it may cause to the operating system or the files contained within it.</strong>

 ## HOW TO USE IT:
 1. Open Visual Studio e select "Create a new project";
 2. Create a "CLR Class Library (.NET)" (Classes Libraries CLR).